MysteryPancake/Houdini-VBD/README.md

 <img src="./images/energyreduction.png" width="700">

 The diagram above is for mass-spring energy, based on the rest length of each edge.
 In this case it's not so different to XPBD, but the idea of minimizing energy is different to minimizing distance.
-It can be applied to other scenarios too.

 Here's a quick comparison between VBD and XPBD: